bjornarveie/HPX_project/README.md

 - SIMD "Vectorization", HPX uses "Vc" library for SIMD
+  - SIMD:
+    - Single instruction, multiple data.
+Does the same operation on multiple data points at the same time.
+    - By doing the same operation multiple places, CPUs thus can reduce the necessary HW for instruction decoding and scheduling.
+    - Current C++ compilers can automatically transform scalar codes to SIMD instructions (auto-vectorization), but the compiler cannot vectorize any given code to its most data-parallel variant.
+    - The Vc library provides the missing link.
+Its types enable explicitly stating data-parallel operations on multiple values.
 - Channel?
 Parcelport?
 MPI
 - HPX: cmake build options (several backends for the same thing)
 - Intra-node, inter-node, NUMA